Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 \subsubsection{Binary Case}

-Let us demonstrate the process of constructing the expectation estimator with the aforementioned property on a simple binary example.
+Let us demonstrate the process of constructing the expectation estimator with the above property on a simple binary example.
 This technique is based on~\cite{oliphant2006bayesian} and it translates directly to other classes of distributions with minor adjustments.
-We also address a natural concern about taking into account the data not present in the dataset by providing a specific example.
+Here, we also address the concern of not taking into account the data absent from the dataset.

 Let the data $\{x_1, x_2, \ldots, x_N\}$, such that $x_i \in \{0, 1\}$, have a common mean and a common variance.
 As this information is insufficient to solve our problem, let us also assume that the data comes from \emph{the maximum entropy distribution}.
 This assumption adds the minimum amount of information to the problem and makes our estimate pessimistic.